 Patient Safety Hotline

-As a patient, you have the responsibility for:
+As a patient at LAC+USC Medical Center, you have the responsibilities for:

 1. Providing, to the best of your knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications and other matters relating to your health.
 You have the responsibility to report unexpected changes in your condition to the responsible health care provider.

-2. Making known whether you understand the recommended course treatment and what is expected of you.
+2. Making known whether you understand contemplated courses of action and what is expected of you.

 4. Following the treatment plan recommended by the health care provider primarily responsible for your care.
 This includes following instructions of allied health staff as they carry out the plan of care and implement the physician’s orders, and as they enforce applicable hospital rules and regulations.

-5. Being considerate of the right of other patients and hospital staff and for assisting in the control of noise, smoking, and the number of visitors.
-Your responsible for being respectful of the property of other persons and of the hospital.
+5. Being considerate for the rights of other patients and hospital personnel and for assisting in the control of noise, smoking and the number of visitors.
+Patients are responsible for being respectful of the property of other persons and of the hospital.

 6. Following hospital rules and regulations affecting patient care and conduct.

-7. Ensuring that the financial obligations of your health care are fulfilled as promptly as possible.
+7. Assuring that financial obligations of health care are fulfilled as promptly as possible.